emildalalyan/MetaSet/README.md

   MetaSet requires **.NET 6** for working.

 ### Which formats does MetaSet support?
-  MetaSet supports following formats: **.mp3, .flac, .ogg, .wav, .wma, .m4a**
+  MetaSet supports following formats: **.mp3, .flac, .ogg, .wav, .wma, .m4a, .aac, .aiff**

 ### Is it freeware or open source software?
   MetaSet is an *open-source* program.
 It published under **GNU LGPL v3** licence.